-Since the ANSI Z358.1 standard for emergency eyewash stations was initiated in 1981, there have been four revisions with the latest at the end of 2009.
-There are some key elements in the new 2009 eyewash standards that make it imperative for all, who have an eyewash station, drench shower or combination shower in their facility, to become aware of and to comply as soon as possible.
-Below answers most of the questions that are commonplace in the eyewash world and answer the new changes with this new standard.
+Since the ANSI Z358.1 standard for this emergency flushing equipment was initiated in 1981, there have been four revisions with the latest at the end of 2009.
+There are some key elements in the 2009 standard that make it imperative for all, who have an eyewash station, drench shower or combination shower in their facility, to be aware of in order to be compliant.
+In the FAQ's below, you will find answers that are commonly asked about this emergency equipment in addition to the changes made with the most recent standard.
 We hope this is helpful to you and your organization.

 ***Questions preceded with red asterisks and italics reference the most recently revised ANSI/ISEA Z358.1 2009 Standard